mkirchner/hamt/README.md

 # libhamt

+*This is work in progress, in particular the docs.*

 A hash array-mapped trie (HAMT) implementation in C99.
 The implementation follows Bagwell's 2000 paper[[1]][bagwell_00_ideal], with a focus on clarity rather than raw speed.